Aamon-Magnusson/AamonDwm/readme.md

 ```

 On `install.sh` the `-h` can be used to show the options.
-To re-install any of the Suckless programs, especially Dmenu and Slock `./install.sh -s` should be used.
+To re-install any of the Suckless programs, especially Dwm, Dmenu and Slock `./install.sh -s` should be used.

 For a basic display of the keybindings hit SUPER + O.

 A list of patches remains inside the Patches folder of each Suckless programs folder.
-(For [Dmenu](https://github.com/Aamon-Magnusson/AamonDmenu) and [Slock](https://github.com/Aamon-Magnusson/AamonSlock) it will only be seen in the respective repo)
+(For [Dmenu](https://github.com/Aamon-Magnusson/AamonDmenu), [Slock](https://github.com/Aamon-Magnusson/AamonSlock) and [St](https://github.com/Aamon-Magnusson/AamonSt) it will only be seen in the respective repo)

 ## Removal